AzizhanKaya/projelerim/Htb/zipping/README.md

 So we know we are dealing with a web application.

-Scan version of protocols which open with nmap:
+Scan version of open protocols with Nmap:

 ![Image 2-3](images/2-3.png)

 Results:

 ![Image 2-4](images/2-4.png)

+We have confirmed that it is a Linux server using the Apache web server.

 # Web Application